 You can choose for us to deduct the tax as a percentage of your total taxable payments or a dollar amount.

 For Dad and Partner Pay and Parental Leave Pay customers, a 15% tax deduction is automatically applied when the payment is granted.
 If you don’t want to pay this it can be changed at any time on request.

 |If you get||you can set up your tax deduction|

-The amount we can deduct tax from includes your taxable Centrelink payment and any of these add on payments you receive:
+The amount we can deduct your tax from includes the taxable Centrelink payment and any of these add on payments you may get:

 - National Work Experience Programme